microsoft/FluidFramework/docs/content/docs/glossary.md

 ---

-## Aqueduct

-The `@fluidframework/aqueduct` package is a library for building Fluid objects and Fluid containers within the Fluid Framework.
-Its goal is to provide a thin base layer over the existing Fluid Framework interfaces that allows developers to get started quickly.
-[Learn more.]({{< relref "aqueduct.md" >}})

 ## Attached

 A Fluid container can be *attached* or *detached*.
 An attached container is connected to a Fluid service and can be